-It’s been two weeks since Trace was first diagnosed with bipolar disorder and sensory disorder.
+It has been two weeks since Trace was first diagnosed with bipolar disorder.
 He’s only six.
-And, if there is one thing I have learned… it’s that nothing gets easier.
+If there is one thing I have learned it is that nothing gets easier.
 Life just goes on.

 It’s not that it’s hard.
 It’s that it’s easy for Trace to fall into relaxation and just be himself with us, which also means allowing himself his ups and downs and mood shifting to show through.

 One day at a time.
 Each day is a new day.
 That’s our family motto.
-And so far we are still here, still love each other, and still working together to be a family and deal with these issues we face each and every day.
+So far we are still here, still love each other, and still working together to be a family and deal with these issues we face each and every day.